compTAG/student-resources/how-tos/onboarding.md

       Twitter data, GPS trajectories), you will additionally need to complete Human Subjects Research -  Social and Behavioral Research.

-4. Videos: To get started working in CompTaG research, please see the Introductory Readings and Videos for Topics sections of [README](https://github.com/compTAG/student-resources#introductory-readings-for-topics) page.
+4. Brief Intro to CompTaG: To get started working in CompTaG research, please complete the self-guided tutorial [Topology for Data Science](https://comptag.github.io/t4ds/).
+Add your final R file to your git repo under a folder for "onboarding".
+Ping Brittany once this is complete.

+5. Videos: Please complete the "Introductory Readings and Videos for Topics" sections of [README](https://github.com/compTAG/student-resources#introductory-readings-for-topics) page.
 For a crash course on some specific topics, watch these videos: